 Using kea DHCP server for netbooting

-Table of contents
+Table of content

-Recently, I’ve been playing around with PXE booting using iPXE and various DHCP servers: dnsmasq
+Recently, I’ve been playing around with PXE booting using iPXE and various DHCP servers: dnsmasq, isc-dhcp, pfsense, opnsense (yes the last 2 are not only DHCP servers).

-dhcp server.
+Since isc-dhcp has reached EOL, ISC recommended switching to Kea dhcp server.
 So that’s what we’re going to setup today.

 Prerequisites